Bristol bore Cary Grant and Wallace & Gromit but it won’t bore you, vows OutUK correspondent Adrian Gillan.

 Starting in the Old Market area, the eponymous Old Market Tavern is a

 highly popular old-fashioned boozer that serves great home-cooked grub washed down with fine ales, with a beer garden out the back.
-It jostles along with friendly little
+For glam,

-Proud Bar that features drag & karaoke on a regular basis.
-For glam, why not head for The Palace - known as The Gin Palace, as it serves a load of gin and features
+why not head for The Palace - also known as The Gin Palace, as it serves a load of gin and features

 some camp cabaret on a regular basis.